 Bring to a boil, then lower to a simmer and cook uncovered for about 15-20 minutes.
 Stir occasionally so nothing burns on the bottom of the pot.

 Remove the pot from the heat and let it cool to room temperature.
 The sauce will thicken a little more while it cools and even more when stored in the refrigerator.
+If you used a cinnamon stick remove it from the sauce.

 - Vegan Sausage Balls